hartrusion/utils/Notes.md

 * Built classes: /out/production/projectName/
 * jar file: /out/artifacts/utils

-Classes are compiled with build, jar is build using a configuration artifact, build jar with: Top Menu - Build - Build artifacts...
+Classes are compiled with build, jar is build using a configuration artifact.

+Project Structure - Artifacts - (+) to add new artifact.
+Add out/production
+directory contents to the output layout.

+Build jar with: Top Menu - Build - Build artifacts...

 #### External jar files: